blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiaigent_backend_TDD_phase1.md

     *   *Justification:* Ensures consistent deployment environments across development, staging, and production on Render.com.
 Simplifies dependency management.
 *   **Permanent Storage (for Recordings):** Google Cloud Storage.
     *   *Justification:* Specified in requirements for storing call recordings.
 The AI Agent will upload recordings here and provide the URL to the Web Backend.
-*   **Caching Layer (for Web Backend API responses):** Redis ( deployed on Render.com and shared caching is beneficial across multiple agent instances).
-    *   *Justification:* To reduce latency and load on the Web Backend for frequently accessed, less volatile data like business configurations.
-The pre-call verification API response from the web backend already suggests caching business info.

 ## 3. System Architecture & Component Design